simon0302010/Lyriks/README.md

 - **LYRICS_FILE**: Path to the lyrics file (plain text).

 ### Options

+You will be interactively prompted in the CLI for any options you leave unspecified.

 - `--output`, `-o`
   Output video file name (without extension).